Ethics and Conduct Policy - 63.09

 - Board members and key employees are required to disclose information as provided by the law.

 Howard Community College Conduct Requirements

-In accordance with college procedure 63.09.16, Duty of Employees to Report Arrests, Charges, and Convictions Procedure, a college employee who is arrested, charged or convicted of certain crimes must report the action to the associate vice president of human resources within 72 hours.
+In accordance with college procedure 63.09.16, Duty of Employees to Report Arrests, Charges, and Convictions, a college employee who is arrested, charged, or convicted of certain crimes must report the action to the chief human resources officer within 72 hours.

 President's Office Use: CHRO/PRES